github/catalyst/docs/_guide/your-first-component.md

 The `@controller` decorator doesn't do all that much.
 Catalyst components are just "Custom Elements" under the hood, and the `@controller` decorator saves you writing some boilerplate that you'd otherwise have to write by hand.
 Specifically the `@controller` decorator:

  - Derives a tag name based on your class name, removing the trailing `Element` suffix and lowercasing all capital letters, separating them with a dash.
- - Calls `window.customElements.register` with your class, and the newly tag name.
+ - Calls `window.customElements.register` with the newly derived tag name and your class.
  - Injects a call to `bind(this)` inside of the `connectedCallback()` of your class; this ensures that as your element connects it picks up any `data-action` handlers.
 See [actions](/guide/actions) for more on this.

-You can opt to do this all manaully.
-For example here's the above `HelloWorldElement`, written without the `@controller` annotation:
+You can do all of this manually; for example here's the above `HelloWorldElement`, written without the `@controller` annotation:

 ```js
 import {bind} from '@github/catalyst'